needle-tools/needle-engine-samples/package/Runtime/PanoramaViewer/README.md

 # Panorama Viewer

-Template of a 360 viewer supporting both image and video.
+Allows for viewing 360° images and videos with gyroscope controls or drag controls.

+Files are added directly in the inspector, with support to add them programmatically as well.

 The component creates its own panorama sphere and transitions between textures.

-Best used with the PanoramaControls, which have gyroscope-controlled camera view with the ability to also drag to look.

-Use the "PanoramaViewerSample" to quickly get started.
+Panoramas need to be [equirectangular](https://polyhaven.com/hdris).